 We are committed to diversity and to supporting a strong and inclusive cohort culture to equip you with the skills, knowledge, confidence and networks to run for elected office.

 You will become part of a large, supportive network of diverse and highly motivated women from a range of political, professional, and cultural backgrounds, all dedicated to making a tangible difference to the political landscape.

-Pathways to Politics has realised significant impact in advancing female political participation since it launched in 2016, with 20 electoral successes achieved nationally across the political spectrum at local, state and federal levels of government.
-The majority of alums intend to run for elected office in the next ten years, and we anticipate that at least 20 alums are poised to run in the forthcoming 2022 federal and Victorian state elections.
+Pathways to Politics has realised significant impact in advancing female political participation since it launched in 2016, with 21 electoral successes achieved nationally across the political spectrum at local, state and federal levels of government.
+The majority of alums intend to run for elected office in the next ten years, and we anticipate approximately 15 will be running in the forthcoming Victorian state election.
 Learn more about our alums who have been elected here.

 For more than 20 years I've been passionate about improving the quality of leadership and decision making in Australia.
 Sadly, Australia continues to suffer from a chronic underrepresentation of women in leadership positions and currently ranks as 51st in the world when it comes to the representation of women in government.

 It has been wonderful to see the program's practical outcomes, and the positive impact it’s had on the conversation around representation of women in parliament.